-It is apparently named because if you approach the base of the hill from Gong Guan village, it looks like a Ox head with curling horns.
-I missed this the first time I was in Lyudao and was very glad to discover it this time around.
+It is apparently named because if you approach the base of the hill from Gong Guan village 公館村, it looks like a Ox head with curling horns.
+I missed this area the first time I was in Lyudao and was very glad to discover it this time around.

 This limestone cave is pretty small and has a stone Guan Yin (Goddess of Mercy) statue in it.
-Personally I don’t think it’s that interesting – you won’t need to spend that much time here.
-Legend is that while lost at sea, some fishermen followed a fireball that they saw to safety and that it led them to this statue, so they set up an altar for their offerings.
+Personally I don’t think it’s that interesting and that you don’t need to spend that much time here.
+But legend has is that while lost at sea, some fishermen followed a fireball that led them to safety and to this statue, so they set up an altar here for their offerings.

 This abandoned little village is at the bottom of a cliff – you need to ride quite carefully down a very narrow gravel path on your scooter to get to this spot.
 It’s mostly stone structures left amidst flourishing greenery and a stunning beach and sea view.
 These ruins are supposed to be prehistoric and many fossils and relics were dug up here, but the village itself isn’t protected in anyway – you are quite free to check them out and I even spotted a rather eye catching graffiti here.

-Probably one of my favourite hot springs in the world.
+Zhaori is one of my favourite hot springs in the world.
 This is one of the few saltwater ones by the sea, and commands the most amazing sunrise view if you make your way to the outermost pool.
 Don’t bother going too early as they will only let you in closer to sunrise, but if you are quick enough you can save yourself a nice scenic spot to soak.
 Entrance is NT$200 and you can buy it at the door – I got mine directly from my hostel owner the day before though you can buy your tickets at the door as well.